Strategic Learning and Trading in Broker-Mediated Markets: Numerical results

 \subsection{Second-order effects}

 In the problem formulation above, both agents act strategically, though the informed trader’s strategy is only strategic to a first order.
 Specifically, the informed trader does not account for the possibility that the broker may filter his private signal.
 Conversely, the broker operates under the assumption that the informed trader will incorporate her trading activity to enhance trading performance.
-Here, we explore how to incorporate this second-order effect into the informed trader's problem and evaluate the value of the broker’s second-order effect.
+In \ref{app: second order} we investigate how to adapt our framework to accommodate these second-order effects.